Polycladida

-The Polycladida represents a highly diverse clade of free-living marine flatworms.
+Polycladida is a highly diverse order of free-living marine flatworms.
 They are known from the littoral to the sublittoral zone (extending to the deep hot vents), and many species are common from coral reefs.
 Only a few species are found in freshwater habitats.

 Description

 Polyclads range from 3 mm to 10 cm in length with a flattened, roughly oval, body shape and, in many cases, a pair of short tentacles on the head.
 They are distinguished from other related animals by the presence of a folded pharynx, an elongated intestine with numerous complex diverticula, and multiple ocelli.

 The etymology of the order name Polycladida corresponds to the two ancient Greek words πολύς, meaning "numerous", and κλάδος, meaning "branch".
 It refers to the ramified shape of the intestine in these flatworms.

 Most polyclads hide away from direct light.
 However, some of the brightly colored species often are active during the day.
 With their flamboyant coloring they advertise their potential toxicity to visual predators such as fish.